 Soil maps show the distribution of soils across the land.
 Soil maps were originally produced by field surveyors who walked over the landscape, looking at the soils and other features such as vegetation, and drew boundaries between different soil types.
 Mapping methods have evolved over time, and now use techniques such as aerial photography and satellite-based Global Positioning Systems (GPS).

 Capability maps classify land based on the potential for what it could grow and how well it could grow it.
-These take into account soils, climate and landscape.
+The maps are generated using information about soils, climate and landscape.
 Capability maps are available for both agriculture and forestry.

-Thematic maps show the distribution of a specific soil property such as soil organic matter content.
+Thematic maps show the distribution of a specific soil property such as soil organic carbon content.

 Point data are data that relate to soils at a specific location.
 At these points, soils have been described, sampled and later analysed for a range of properties.
 The point data maps show where the soils were sampled and selected properties of interest.